-Project data and tools together in one workspace
+Project data and tools - together in a Terra workspace

 Terra is designed to let you get your work done without the complexities of dealing directly with cloud vendors (Google or Azure).
 Whether you're interested in running pipelines, performing statistics, or visualizing your data, you can access and manage all the tools and data you need in a Terra workspace dedicated to your research project while Terra does the heavy lifting of interfacing with Google on your behalf.

 - Store and track data - including from multiple sources in the cloud - in spreadsheet-like data tables.

 - Access and store bulk analysis workflow tools from Dockstore and the Broad Methods Repository.